shred/acme4j/src/doc/docs/example.md

 - The `ClientTest` is meant to be a simple example and proof of concept.
 It is not meant for production use as it is.

 - The exception handling is very simple.
 If an exception occurs during the process, the example will fail altogether.
-A real client should handle exceptions like `AcmeUserActionRequiredException` and `AcmeRateLimitedException` properly, by showing the required user action, or delaying the registration process until the rate limitation has been lifted or the retry time has been reached.
+A real client should handle exceptions like `AcmeUserActionRequiredException` and `AcmeRateLimitedException` properly, by showing the required user action, or delaying the registration process until the rate limitation has been lifted, or the retry time has been reached.

 - At some places the example synchronously polls the server state.
 This is sufficient for simple cases, but a more complex client should use timers instead.
 The client should also make use of the fact that authorizations can be executed in parallel, shortening the certification time for multiple domains.

-- I recommend to read at least the chapters about [usage](usage/index.md) and [challenges](challenge/index.md), to learn more about how _acme4j_ and the ACME protocol works.
+- I recommend reading at least the chapters about [usage](usage/index.md) and [challenges](challenge/index.md), to learn more about how _acme4j_ and the ACME protocol works.

 - To make the example easier to understand, I will use the specific datatypes instead of the `var` keyword.